FabricMC/fabric-docs/develop/data-generation/features.md

 ## Configured Features {#configured-features}

-First before we can do anything we need to create the `ExampleModWorldConfiguredFeatures` class
+First, before we can do anything, we need to create the `ExampleModWorldConfiguredFeatures` class

 Below is the following example that we will use for this tutorial